grimcoder/german/day1/day.md

-Sure, I'll reformat the lesson with a table for verb conjugations and provide specific English sentences for you to translate into German.
+Certainly!
+Here's the lesson with the Perfect tense conjugation presented in a table format.

 ---